kingdave4/NCAA_GamehighLight/README.md

 # NCAA Game Highlights – Project #5

 Welcome to my **Project #5: NCAA Game Highlights**!
 This containerized pipeline fetches NCAA game highlights using RapidAPI, processes the media with AWS MediaConvert, and leverages Terraform to provision the required AWS infrastructure.
-This project is designed to give you hands-on experience with Docker, AWS services, and Infrastructure as Code (IaC) using Terraform—all in one streamlined solution.
+This project is designed to give you hands-on experience with Docker, AWS services, and Infrastructure as Code (IaC) using Terraform all in one streamlined solution.

 ---